Wondering how to reduce bounce rate?

 Average bounce rate per key industry

-Now that you are acquainted with the average bounce rates of your industry, let’s start implementing steps that will help reduce your bounce rate and boost conversions.
+Now that you are acquainted with your industry's average bounce rates let’s start implementing steps that will help reduce your bounce rate and boost conversions.

 How to Reduce Bounce Rates